Urch1234/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Command to display the number on lines that contain the pattern "bin"
+Command to display line containing pattern "root" and the next 3 lines